-Group 2: Operational Performance Standards 50% of Performance Penalty or Credit for Measurement Year 2014 ( paid 2015); 25% of Pe rformance Penalty or Credit Thereafter Operational Standards Covered California Performance Requirements 2.1 Enrollment and payment transactions Expectation: The Exchange will receive the 999 file within one business day of receipt of the 834/820 file 85% of the time and within 3 bus days of receipt of the 834/820 file 99% of the time within any given month.
-6 month pilot period: 10/1/13- 3/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
-Measurement period: 4/1/14- 12/31/14 2.2 Effectuation of enrollment upon receipt of payment Expectation: The exchange will receive the 834 file within one business day of receipt of the member's initial payment file 85% of the time and within 3 bus days of receipt of the member's initial payment 99% of the time within any given month.
-6 month pilot period: 10/1/13- 3/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
-Measurement period: 4/1/14- 12/31/14 determined after the pilot period (based on pilot period).
-2.3 Member payment 6 month pilot period: 10/1/13- 3/31/14 Expectation: The Exchange will receive the 820 file within one business day of receipt of the member's payment file 95% of the time and within 3 business days of receipt of the member's payment 99% of the time within any given month.
-Measurement period: 4/1/14- 12/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).

-Group 2 continued: Group 2: Operational Performance Standards Operational Standards 25% of Performance Penalty or Credit Operational Standards Covered California Performance Requirements 2.4 2.4 Enrollment change upon non- receipt of member payment, 30 day notice and termination Expectation : The Exchange will receive the 834 file within one business day of receipt of change of the members' status 95% of the time and within 3 business days of receipt of change of the members' status 99% of the time within any given month.
-6 month pilot period: 10/1/13- 3/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
-Measurement period: 4/1/14- 12/31/14 2.5 Member Email or Written Inquiries Expectation: Correspondence 90% response to email or written inquiries within 15 working days of inquiry.
+Chart 2: Covered Cali fornia Performance Standards for Contractor 25% of Operational Standards Performance Penalty or Credit Operational Standards Covered California Performance Requirements Enrollment and payment transactions Expectation: The Exchange will receive the 999 file within one business day of receipt of the 834/820 file 85% of the time and within 3 bus days of receipt of the 834/820 file 99% of the time within a superior second 6 month pilot period: 10/1/13-3/31/14 Measurement period: 4/1/14-12/31/14 within any given month.
+Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
+Effectuation of enrollment upon receipt of payment 6 month pilot period: 10/1/13-3/31/14 Expectation: The exchange will receive the 834 file within one business day of receipt of the member's initial payment file 85% of the time and within 3 bus days of receipt of the member's initial payment 99% of the time within any given month.
+Measurement period: 4/1/14-12/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
+Member payment 6 month pilot period: 10/1/13-3/31/14 Measurement period: 4/1/14-12/31/14 Expectation: The Exchange 4 will receive the 820 file within one business day of receipt of the member's payment file 95% of the time and within 3 business days of receipt of the member's payment 99% of the time within any given month. ineasurement period.
+4/1/14-12/51/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
+Enrollment change upon non-receipt of member payment, 30 day notice and termination 6 month pilot period: 10/1/13-3/31/14 Expectation: The Exchange will receive the 834 file within one business day of receipt of change of the members' status 95% of the time and within 3 business days of receipt of change of the members' status 99% of the time within any given month.
+Measurement period: 4/1/14-12/31/14 Expectation and Performance Level and methodology to be determined after the pilot period (based on pilot period).
+Member Email or Written Inquiries Expectation: Correspondence 90% response to email or written inquiries within 15 working days of inquiry.
 Does not include written grievances or appeals.
-10% of total performance requirement expected.
-Performance Level: <70%: 10% penalty of total performance requirement.
+10% of total performance requirement expected.Performance Level: requirement.
 70-90%: 5% penalty of total performance requirement.
 90% or greater: no penalty.
 Greater than 90% in 2 days: 10% performance credit.
-2.6 Member Call Volume Track Only- No performance requirement or penalty assessment 2.7 Data Submission specific to Attachment 7, Section 3.03 Expectation: Full and regular submission of data according to the standards outlined.
-10% of total performance requirement expected.
-Performance Level : Incomplete, irregular, late or non-useable data submission: 10% penalty of total performance requirement.
-Full and regular submission according to the formats specified and useable by Covered California within 30 days of each quarter end: no penalty.